trailblazer/trailblazer.github.io/gems/operation/builder.md

 # Builder

+Different contexts like _"admin user"_ vs. _"signed in"_ can be handled in the same code asset along with countless `if`s and `else`s.
+Or, you can use polymorphism as it is encouraged by Trailblazer.

+The easiest way is to use normal inheritance for context-specific operations.

+{% highlight ruby %}
+class Thing::Create < Trailblazer::Operation
+  # generic code, contracts, etc.

+  class SignedIn < self
+    # specific code
+  end
+end
+{% endhighlight %}

+A `builds` block allows to let the operation class take care of the instantiation process.

+{% highlight ruby %}
+class Thing::Create < Trailblazer::Operation
+  builds -> (params) do
+    return SignedIn if params[:current_user] end
+{% endhighlight %}

+When running the top-level operation, the builder will instantiate the correct subclass according to the `params` environment.

+{% highlight ruby %}
+op = Thing::Create.(current_user: admin)
+op.class #=> Thing::Create::SignedIn
+{% endhighlight %}

+If the `builds` block doesn't return a constant, the original constant will be used for instantiation.
+In our example, this would resolve to `Thing::Create`.

+## Shared Builders

+`builds` blocks are _not inherited_.
+You can copy them to other classes, though.

+{% highlight ruby %}
+class Thing::Update < Trailblazer::Operation
+  self.builds_class = Create.build_class
+{% endhighlight %}

+Be careful about constant resolving here: the block you copied has to have runtime evaluation of constants.

+{% highlight ruby %}
+class Thing::Create < Trailblazer::Operation
+  builds -> (params) do
+    return self::SignedIn if # ...
+  end
+{% endhighlight %}

+Now, the block can safely be copied to other classes where `SignedIn` will be resolved in the new context.

 ## Resolver

 A resolver allows you to use both the operation model and the policy in the builder.